-Grace, born and raised in a small town in Ohio, is running away from her abusive father and is hoping to get a job as a dancer.
-Having never seen a Chinese outside of her own parents, Grace is shocked by the strict traditions she witnesses amongst the Chinese community in San Francisco and struggles to overcome prejudice.
+Grace, born in a small town in Ohio, is running away from her abusive father and is hoping to get a job as a dancer.
+Having never seen a Chinese outside of her own parents, Grace is shocked by the strict traditions she witnesses amongst the Chinese community in San Francisco.

 On her way to an audition at the famous Forbidden City, Grace meets Helen, a young woman with a tragic past who is trapped by tradition.
 Yearning to break free, she is swept along with Grace’s excitement and before she knows it, she finds herself taking part in the same audition despite not being a trained dancer.

 At the audition, the girls meet Ruby, vivacious and beautiful, who is determined to become famous at any cost but she is hiding a secret.
 Ruby is Japanese masquerading as Chinese in a dangerous time when Japan have already invaded China and are deeply hated by the Chinese.